Froilyn Mendoza: Bangsamoro Transition Committee

 Mendoza was appointed to the Bangsamoro Transition Commission (BTC) in 2013 by then President Benigno Aquino III.
 The BTC is a body which is tasked to help draft the Bangsamoro Basic Law (BBL) a charter legislation for the then-proposed autonomous Bangsamoro region intended to replace the ARMM.
 Mendoza was nominated by the Teduray to represent their people in the BTC.

 The first BTC under Aquino lasted from 2013 to 2014, when the body was able to come up with a draft.
 Mendoza signed the draft with reservations since the proposed measure did not include the recognition of the Indigenous People's Rights Act within the BBL and only included mention of an "ancestral domain" rather than "ancestral domains".

 Bangsamoro Parliament

 Mendoza was appointed to the Bangsamoro Transition Authority Parliament by President Bongbong Marcos on August 12, 2022.
 She is among the seven new woman appointees to the parliament.
 A nominee of the Philippine national government, Mendoza represents the Non-Moro Indigenous Peoples (NMIP) in the regional legislature.

+She plans to take part in the first Bangsamoro Parliament election in 2025 to vie for a seat under the Indigenous Peoples Democratic Party.

+Personal life

+Mendoza is a mother to two children.